stevenatkin/Coursera_Capstone/capstone_project.md

 *Fig. 16: Dallas Fort Worth Map*

-Examing the locations of each of the schools in relation to each other explains some of the diversity of the clusters across these cities.
+Examining the locations of each of the schools in relation to each other explains some of the diversity of the clusters across these cities.
 Clearly, as schools become physically closer to each other some amount of natural overlap occurs as well as these locations becoming hubs for more businesses to operate given the much larger density of students.
 Additionally, some of the specific types of clusters are possibly more closely aligned to the demographic preferences of both the students and the region in general.
 In this case two of the cities are located in Texas and one in Arizona so the results may be somewhat skewed towards general trends of the US Southwest.

 ### Conclusion

-Examing the types of businesses in close proximity to community colleges reveals that businesses catering to providing meals such as Mexican Resturants and places where students can study such as Coffee Shops and Cafes are highly popular businesses.
+Examining the types of businesses in close proximity to community colleges reveals that businesses catering to providing meals such as Mexican Restaurants and places where students can study such as Coffee Shops and Cafes are highly popular businesses.
 In some regions there could be some amount of oversaturation of certain venue types in highly competitive markets and may not represent an opportunity for investment, while other types of venues may offer better opportunities with less competition.

-More study is still required to better determine which businesses have a high likelyhood of success around community college campuses.
+More study is still required to better determine which businesses have a high likelihood of success around community college campuses.
 Other factors that would need to be explored include: construction and leasing costs, labor rates, and the general socio-economic conditions of the perspective markets.

 ### Jupyter Notebook